IntelSoftware/SYCL_101/03_Modern/13_nested_namespaces.rst

       return 0;
    }

-Output of the following code will be:
+The output of the code will look like this:

 .. code-block::